bkielbasa/developer20/content/post/top-level-logging/index.md

 We use the logger independently in the service level to let it become known about a potential corner case that's ignored.
 On the one hand, it makes sense.
 We don't want to return an error because our logic is prepared for such an edge case.
 On the other hand, we're doing two things:

 * we add an uncesessary dependency to a service that doesn't really require it
-* we're making this edge case harder to test
+* we make this edge case harder to test

 The last point may be the most controversial.
 How is it harder to test?
-All we have to do is provide values to param1 and param2 that will produce the result =0 and check if the method returns a nil.
+All we have to do is provide values to `param1` and `param2` that will produce the `result = 0` and check if the method returns a `nil`.
 And yes, you'll be right.
-I showed you a simple case but imagine that if this statement is hidden somewhere deeper and to make sure that you're covering the right return nil case, you have to check it manually.
+I showed you a simple case but imagine that this `if` statement is hidden somewhere deeper and to make sure that you're covering the right `return nil` case, you have to check it manually.
 What's more, someone may add another check **before** our target if statement.
-It may lead to a situation where our test still passes but it gives false information about which condition returns the nil.
+It may lead to a situation where our test still passes but it gives false information about which condition returns the `nil`.

 ```go
 func (s myService) Operation(ctx context.Context, param1, param2 int) error {